 If you qualify to enter the waiting list by means of one of the three methods above, you must complete an Initial application at the outset of applying to our program(s).
 Every year thereafter you must complete an application update in order to summarize the household composition, family income, and family member status.

-MHA asks that you complete and sign two different releases: HUD #9886 gives MHA the ability to gather certain federal information about you, such as Social Security , SSI, pension or VA benefits.
-MHA #410 allows us to gather certain local information about you, such as wages income, child support, and permission to obtain a criminal background check.
+With the application, you are asked to complete and sign two different releases: MHA# 2430 gives MHA the ability to gather certain federal information about you, such as Social Security , SSI, pension or VA benefits.
+MHA # 2440 allows us to gather certain local information about you, such as wages income, child support, and permission to obtain a criminal background check.

 If you meet the criteria for receiving a voucher, one will be issued to you at a briefing session agreed upon with the Occupancy Specialist who is managing the program to which you are entered.
 The voucher will include the certified bedroom size, the effective date, the expiration date, and the extension expiration date.
 If you come from an MHA waiting list, we will issue the voucher for the full 120 days; therefore, the expiration date and the extension expiration date will always be the same.
 If your voucher comes from you porting into MHA, we will issue you a voucher that mirrors the expiration date of the housing authority from which you ported.

 While participating on our program, you may be issued another voucher if other circumstances dictate, such as, but not limited to: